jnutt367/estore/README.md

-## In the corresponding video for this branch, we build out our e-commerce project frontend using Next.js, Tailwind CSS, and MongoDB.
-## This Project was created with create-next-app
 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v2.2)](https://blog.tailwindcss.com/tailwindcss-2-2) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).